-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the City of Duluth as of and for the year ended December 31, 2012, and the related notes to the financial statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated June 27, 2013.
-These financial statements include the Spirit Mountain Recreation Area Authority activities for the year ended April 30, 2012.
-We issue separate management and compliance letters for the Duluth Airport Authority, Duluth Economic Development Authority, Duluth Entertainment and Convention Center Authority, Duluth Transit Authority, and Spirit Mountain Recreation Area Authority.
-The letters for the Duluth Airport Authority and the Duluth Transit Authority include the reports required for a single audit.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the City of Duluth as of and for the year ended December 31, 2013, and the related notes to the financial statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated June 11, 2014.
+These financial statements include the Spirit Mountain Recreation Area Authority activities for the year ended April 30, 2013.
+We issue separate management and compliance letters for the Duluth Airport Authority, Duluth Economic Development Authority, Duluth Entertainment and Convention Center Authority, Duluth Transit Authority and the Duluth Transit Authority include the reports required for a single audit.